 Emergency appointments are available on the day of need.
 Please note the receptionists may ask what the problem is about to ascertain which health professional can deal with it most appropriately.
 It is advisable you keep seeing the doctor you normally see to maintain continuity of care.
 However, for emergency appointments you will be allocated at random or to the duty doctor.
 Doctors will see you as close as possible to your allocated emergency appointment time, but due to complexities of other sick patients this can be delayed.
-Appointments can also be booked directly via the internet.
-To do so you will need to obtain your online codes from the reception desk; photographic identification will be required.
+PATIENTS CAN BE SEEN FACE TO FACE ON THE DAY AFTER A DISCUSSION WITH THE ON CALL DOCTOR.
+There are physiotherapists, pharmacists and social prescribers who are available to also deal with your query

 There are pre-bookable telephone appointments available with a doctor both before surgery starts and after.
 These appointments are available to book online or via the reception team.
 Telephone appointments are useful for those patients who do not require a face-to-face consultation but would benefit from a GP’s medical advice or a discussion concerning test results, for example.